Research Questions

 Every highlighted case below is tied to a concrete public event, not a generic stock example.

-The AI literacy course turns research concepts into evidence-backed modules for students, collaborators, and outreach.
+The AI literacy course turns research concepts into reusable, evidence-backed modules for teaching, workshops, and cross-disciplinary collaboration.

 This line sits between lab research, media verification, fact-checking, and public communication.